Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches: Results

 Here, it is common to define a threshold $\Delta t$ to differentiate the breakage of temporary clogs from free flowing particles.
 Video1 in the supplemental materials provides examples of consecutive falling particles where $\Delta t = 83$, 125, 167 and 208 ms, corresponding to $\Delta t = 10$, 15, 20, and 25 frames.
-Our observations indicate that the flow is noticeably stopped when $\Delta t > 125$ ms. Therefore, we define 125 ms as the \textit{avalanche threshold}, $\Delta t_c=125$ ms. That is, any plateau in $N_{rem}(t)$, as in the example in Fig. 2a, that lasts longer than $\Delta t_c=125$ s is considered a temporary clog or arch that breaks to form an avalanche.
-Interestingly, this threshhold 125 ms falls within the power law decay region of Fig. 3b.
+Our observations indicate that the flow is noticeably paused when $\Delta t > 125$ ms. By eye, $\Delta t$ values less than 125 ms do not appear to be flow stoppages.
+Therefore, we define 125 ms as the \textit{avalanche threshold}, $\Delta t_c=125$ ms. That is, any plateau in $N_{rem}(t)$, as in the example in Fig. \ref{figs:2}a, that lasts longer than $\Delta t_c=125$ s is considered a temporary clog or arch that breaks to form an avalanche.
+Interestingly, this threshhold 125 ms falls within the power law decay region of Fig. \ref{figs:3}b.

-While Fig. 3b shows the frequency of waiting times between particle exits, it does not provide any information about when, during the course of a particular flow test, these exits occur.
+While Fig. \ref{figs:3}b shows the frequency of waiting times between particle exits, it does not provide any information about when, during the course of a particular flow test, these exits occur.
 Therefore, we also plot $\Delta t$ for each exiting particles over the entire duration of the all trials.
 Fig. S3 shows scatter plots of $\Delta t$ as a function of $N_{exited}$ for three different values of $\phi_r$ at $w/d=2.33$.
 Longer waiting times are seen early in each trial when $\phi_r=1$: $\Delta t > \Delta t_c$ occurs mainly for the first $\sim20$\% of exiting particles.
 This may indicate traffic jams as fast moving rigid particles try to exit.
 In contrast, longer waiting times are seen toward the end of each trial when $\phi_r=0$, which may indicate the slowness of few remaining soft particles that exit after sliding down the side wall.
 Interestingly, the intermediate value of $\phi_r=0.5$ exhibits the longest waiting times $\Delta t$.
 These mainly occur in the middle of the trials, as soft and rigid particles compete to exit the hopper.
 A similar situation is seen in systems with $w/d=2.00$ and 2.80.

 In gravity driven flows, the occurrence of avalanches has been found to depend on particle softness \cite{harth2020intermittent}.
 Spontaneous avalanches occur only if the particles are sufficiently soft to enable intermittent outflow conditions.
 To understand the avalanche frequencies as a function of the rigid fractions in our mixed systems, we quantify the number of temporary clogs at every $\phi_r$, where a temporary clog has a waiting time $\Delta t >\Delta t_c$.
 However, any clogs or arches present at the end of a trial are considered to be permanent clogs, and should be excluded from this analysis.
 Thus the upper limit on $\Delta t$ is written as $\infty$.
 The probability of temporary clogs or, equivalently, the probability of avalanches can be calculated from the following: